 Making a change in terms of how down material for insulated jackets is sourced has also become a top priority for Columbia Sportswear.
 They have incorporated the Responsible Down Standard (RDS) into their production.
 RDS is a group that has come together to trace the down material supply chain, ensuring that no inhumane practices are taking place throughout.
 Columbia Sportswear only uses RDS certified down in their outdoor gear.
 You can learn more about RDS and other companies who adhere to its standards here.

 Even small companies know that the littlest details count.
-Ethnotek’s eco backpacks and bags, for example, are inspired by textile traditions in South America, Africa, and Asia.
+Ethnotek’s eco backpacks, for example, are inspired by textile traditions in South America, Africa, and Asia.
 They help small villages retain talented workers who might otherwise leave for manufacturing jobs in bigger cities instead of keeping these unique weaving patterns alive.
 The company didn’t stop there – their zippers, clasps, and straps are made to Blue Sign Certification and REACH standards, without chemicals like phthalate compounds and with sustainable supply chain models.
 Even the company’s packaging and hangtags meet A-01 standards for toxicity compliance.
 The company is also committed to fair wages and benefits far beyond the minimum wage in Vietnam, where the Ethnotek workshop is located.

 These companies are just a few examples of how the outdoor industry is working to make impactful changes — there are too many companies contributing to increased sustainability to list them all here, which is awesome.
 Nevertheless, it’s important to celebrate the commitment more and more companies are making to ensure that their outdoor gear doesn’t negatively impact the wild spaces that we all love.